sanjanabintaazad/codepath/README.md

 * Then I initialized gcloud in the kali terminal and computed specific firewall rules to allow HTTP traffic and all ports from anywhere.
 * Then I created the mhn-admin VM, took a note of the external IP address and established SSH access to the VM.
 * After establishing SSH access, I installed MHN through the mhn-Admin VM and chose a super user email & password.
 * Finally I was able to load the external IP in a browser and login to the MHN admin console via the "superuser" values.
-I was also able to see the mhn-admin VM instances status through the google cloud web console.
+I was also able to see the mhn-admin VM instance status through the google cloud web console.

 - [x] **GIF Walkthrough:**
 <img src="mhn-admin.gif">